-I first came to appreciate the advantages of a liberal arts education while growing up in a small college town in Minnesota.
-As an American Studies major at Carleton College, I became interested in understanding the role of race and racial tensions in the development of American society.
-Conducting my graduate work in Britain allowed me to investigate American history through a transnational lens.
-Rather than existing in isolation, American society has been deeply influenced by social, political, and cultural connections with other nations.
-I continue to use this transnational focus in my teaching and research.
+Silkey came to appreciate the advantages of a liberal arts education while first growing up around and then attending a small liberal arts college in Minnesota.
+As an undergraduate American Studies major, she became interested in understanding the role of race and racial tensions in the development of American society.
+Conducting graduate work in Britain allowed her to investigate American history through a transnational lens.
+Rather than existing in isolation, American society has been deeply influenced by social, political, and cultural connections with other nations, and Silkey continues to use this transnational focus in her teaching and research.

-My research explores violence in American society.
-I examine the narratives used by nineteenth-century Americans to deflect outside criticism and defend mob violence as honorable acts of community justice.
-My research reveals how Ida B. Wells, an African American journalist and civil rights activist, exploited contradictions between British and American understandings of mob violence during her 1893-1894 transatlantic anti-lynching campaign.
-Her successful critique of American lynching as a racist act of violent oppression continues to shape our understanding of mob violence today.
-I have published an essay on Wells's campaign and I am currently completing revisions on a book manuscript exploring the transnational component of Wells's activism.
+Silkey’s research explores the history of racial violence in American society.
+Her first book, “Black Woman Reformer: Ida B. Wells, Lynching, and Transatlantic Activism,” reveals how Ida B. Wells, an African American journalist and civil rights activist, exploited contradictions between British and American understandings of mob violence during her 1893-1894 transatlantic anti-lynching campaign.
+Wells’s successful critique of American lynching as racist oppression continues to shape our understanding of mob violence today.
+Silkey has also published essays on responses to Wells's campaign in Great Britain and the American South, as well as the evolution of scholarly interpretations of lynching.

 Most recently, Silkey’s work has focused on a project supported by a $136,000 grant from the American Council of Learned Societies.
 The project, “Wild Adolescence: The Pickens Family, the Ku Klux Klan, and Racial Terrorism in the Alabama Black Belt,” incorporates undergraduate student researchers to analyze a rare Reconstruction-era collection of correspondence from a family with ties to the Ku Klux Klan.